liftM2 foo a b

 f = const id :: a -> e -> e

-naturality condition here states that t f = id.
+naturality condition here states that t f = id

-Now, t :: forall r. (a -> e -> r) -> e -> r.
-The general form of these is state actions (I've split e -> (a, e) into two pieces):
+.
+The general form of these is state actions (I've split e -> (a, e)

-t f e = f (v e) (st e)
+t f e = f (v e) (st e) where rd :: e -> a st :: e -> e

-If f = const id, then:
+If f = const id

-t (const id) e = st e
+t (const id) e = st e where st :: e -> e

-But our naturality condition states that this must be the identity, so we must have st = id.
-That is, the naturality condition selects t for which the corresponding state action does not change the state, meaning it is equivalent to a reader action!
+for which the corresponding state action does not change the state, meaning it is equivalent to a reader action!
 Presumably the definition of an end (which involves dinaturality) enforces a similar condition, although I won't work through it, as it'd be rather more complicated.

 However, we have learned a lesson.
 Quantifiers do not necessarily enforce (di)naturality for every category with objects of the relevant kind.
-It is important to look at the hom types, not just the objects .In this case, the point of failure seems to be the common, extra s.
-Even though the type contains nautral transformations for the similar functors over $\mathbf{Hask}$, they can (in general) still manipulate the shared parameter in ways that are not natural for the domain in question.
+It is important to look at the hom types, not just the objects .In this case, the point of failure seems to be the common, extra s

 I am unsure of how exactly one could enforce the above condition in (Haskell's) types.
 For instance, if we consider: